ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 **Mesh** - A network topology in which each node relays data for the network.

+**Module**
-**Module** - A self-contained unit of code containing classes and functions.
+    - In software: A self-contained unit of code containing classes and functions.
+    - In hardware: A microcontroller, IoT centric connectivity and required onboard memory.
+See [https://os.mbed.com/modules/](https://os.mbed.com/modules/).

 ## N